LinerSu/nyu-pl-spring-20-rec/Week 02/README.md

 g = func_lsts[0]
 print(g(2)) # 4 + 2 = 6
 ```
-- More generally, closure is usually created inside a function for the inner function, for instance:
+- More generally, closure is created inside a function for the inner function, for instance:
 ```python
 def create_adders():
     return [lambda x : i + x for i in range(3)]